How to Make Ugly Soap Scum, Mildew, and Water Marks Disappear Like Magic

-Quite possibly one of the best tips to ever land my mailbox came from a guy who is a professional property manager.
+Quite possibly one of the best tips to ever land my mailbox came from a professional property manager guy.
 He handles rental apartments and lots of them.
 As an apartment is vacated, his job is to see that it is thoroughly cleaned and made ready for the next occupants.

 This reader told me that the biggest challenge is always the bathroom, specifically the tub and shower.
 He kindly left specific details to my imagination but let me know that “gross” is not strong enough to describe what he often finds.